juhotuominen/PythonSnake/README.md

 # PythonSnake
-Snake game made with python and pygame
+Snake game made with python using pygame library